 The Grandparents Academy is an intergenerational mentorship, education and tutoring initiative.
 The brainchild of NACWC club woman Rubye Hall the program charters and provides seed money for academies established according to the program guidelines.
 These guidelines included the installation of a community board of directors.
 The Grandparents Academy program has been featured in articles published by Ebony magazine.
 Funding contributions supporting the Grandparents Academy program are welcomed and can be sent to NACWC National Headquarters.

-NACWC/Taladega College Partnership
+NACWC/Talladega College Partnership

-The partnership between Taladega College, the oldest historically black college in Alabama and the National Association provides a college tuition and expense free college education for one girl and one boy high school graduate whose families are not able to provide a college education for them and who are members of the NACWC Youth Clubs.
+The partnership between Talladega College, the oldest historically black college in Alabama and the National Association provides a college tuition and expense free college education for one girl and one boy high school graduate whose families are not able to provide a college education for them and who are members of the NACWC Youth Clubs.
 Financial support for this partnership is funded through the Power of the Purse silent auction held at NACWC Biennial conventions and through private donations.

 NACWC Standard Federated Club Initiates